 |

 Brain tumours are abnormal growths of cells in the brain that can be benign (non-cancerous) or malignant (cancerous).
-They are classified based on their origin, aggressiveness, and extent of spread and can cause various symptoms depending on their location and size.
-Treatment options vary depending on the type and stage of the tumour, and may include surgery, radiation therapy, chemotherapy, or a combination of these approaches.
+They are classified by their origin, aggressiveness, and extent of spread, and can cause various symptoms depending on their location and size.
+Treatment options vary depending on the type and grade of the tumour, and may include surgery, radiation therapy, chemotherapy, or a combination of these approaches.

 7th Nov 2024